Welcome

 • BScNational & Kapodistrian University of Athens, GR, Department of Mathematics - 2006

-I received my PhD in Pure Mathematics from the National Technical University of Athens, Greece in 2015 under the supervision of Prof. Sofia Lambropoulou.
-In my thesis I worked on the computation of the HOMFLYPT skein module of the lens spaces L(p,1) via braids.
+I received my PhD in Pure Mathematics from the National Technical University of Athens, Greece, in 2015 under the supervision of Prof. Sofia Lambropoulou.
+My thesis focused on computing the HOMFLYPT skein module of the lens spaces L(p,1) through braids.

-On December 2022 I was invited as a plenary speaker at the 2nd Russia-China Conference on Topology and Combinatorics virtual meeting.
-On February 2023 I was invited to give a talk on the Mathematics Development Forum held at the School of Mathematics @Southeast University in Nanjing ,P.R.
-China.
+In December 2022, I was invited as a plenary speaker for the 2nd Russia-China Conference on Topology and Combinatorics.
+In February 2023, I gave a talk at the Mathematics Development Forum at Southeast University, Nanjing, China.

-In 2025 I will co-organize the international conference "The theory of periodic tangles and their interdisciplinary applications" at Tohoku University, followed by a successful application of the Junior Research Program.
+In 2025, I will co-organize the international conference "The Theory of Periodic Tangles and Their Interdisciplinary Applications" at Tohoku University, following a successful Junior Research Program application.

 If I were a Springer-Verlag Graduate Text in Mathematics, I would be David Eisenbud's Commutative Algebra with a view towards Algebraic Geometry.